Gundala (film): Cast

-Pevita Pearce makes a brief appearance at the end of the film as the superheroine Sri Asih, a character she will reprise in a standalone film directed by Upi Avianto, alongside Zack Lee, who will portray Arjuna.
-Senior poet, musician, and actor Sujiwo Tejo also briefly appeared as Ki Wilawuk, who is rumored to be the supervillain of the film series.
+Pevita Pearce makes a brief appearance at the end of the film as the superheroine Sri Asih, a character she later reprise in the standalone film directed by Upi Avianto, alongside Zack Lee, who portrays Arjuna.
+Senior poet, musician, and actor Sujiwo Tejo briefly appeared as Ki Wilawuk, the rumored supervillain of the film series.
 Cinematographer Ical Tanjung and composer Aghi Narottama make cameo appearances as one of the politicians and a pharmacist, respectively.

 Background

 In 1981, the popularity of the Gundala comics in Indonesia reached the big screen.
 By purchasing the licensing from the author, PT.
 Cancer Mas Film adapted the comic to a film, Gundala Putra Petir (Gundala, the Son of Lightning), which was directed by Citra Award-winning director Lilik Sudjio.
 Teddy Purba, the actor who was appointed as Ir.
 Sancaka or Gundala, was famous as one of the best Indonesian action stars at that time.
 His mortal enemy, Ghazul, was played by the character actor W. D. Mochtar, while Sancaka's lover, Minarti, was played by Anna Tairas.
 Other actors and actresses involved in the film included Ami Priyono, August Melasz, Pitrajaya Burnama, HIM Damsyik, Gordon Subandono, A. Hamid Arief, Rini Ratih, Dewanti, and Ratno Timoer.
 Even though the setting was changed from that of the comics, the film remained faithful to the story told in the comics series written by Hasmi – in which an engineer, Sancaka, managed to find a chemical anti-lightning-strike formula.
 Unfortunately, this discovery resulted in Sancaka having to break up with his lover, Minarti, after forgetting to attend her birthday party.
 Plagued by sadness, and in the midst of a heavy rain, Sancaka was struck by lightning and taken to the world of Emperor Kronz.
 There, he was given the powers and costume that turned him into Gundala.
 Meanwhile, a group of organizations, led by Ghazul, began the rampant circulation of narcotics; that is when the battle between good against evil began.

 In 2010, Iskandar Salim, a photographer and graphic designer, created promotional material for a movie that was not being made about Gundala, after noticing that there had never been a movie featuring an Indonesian superhero and wishing to start a public debate on the subject.
 He created an official website, a Facebook page, posters, and staged photographs that allegedly showed the movie being made.
 As a result of the attention generated by this hoax, Gundala's creator, Hasmi, became involved in negotiations to produce a real film based on the character.